 http://www.goldseiten.de/content/diverses/artikel.php?storyid=1308

-About the miraculous discovery in indium-Ore:
+About the miraculous indium-Fund in the Erzgebirge:

 http://www.terminmarktwelt.de/cgi-bin/nforum.pl?ST=122854&F=115